JanssenProject/jans/docs/janssen-server/developer/agama/quick-start-using-agama-lab.md

 7. Create a Call block

     Create a `Call` block to process the username and password received from the user (in RRF) and validate them.
-The result of validation should be stored in a variable.
+The result of the validation is stored in a variable.

     Create a new call block after the `Login page` block.